QUICK SUMMARY

 - If your body cannot handle the load, the toxins are likely to settle in – not just circulate.

-Unfortunately, human civilization has created an environment where our bodies are not able to remove all the toxins we are exposed to and that’s really the problem.
-Thankfully, there are things that we can do to enhance our natural detoxification system, and there are even strategies we can implement to keep it from being so overworked in the first place!
-This two-pronged approach of minimizing exposure in the first place and then helping our body process what we are exposed to will help improve overall health.
+Unfortunately, human civilization has created an environment where our bodies are not able to remove all the toxins we are exposed to, and that’s really the problem.
+Thankfully, there are things we can do to enhance our natural detoxification system, and there are strategies we can implement to keep it from being so overworked in the first place.

 Sources of Toxic Exposure

 It is irrefutable that our world is getting more toxic by the minute, but we don’t have to escape Earth and move to Mars to stay healthy!
-Remember, your body can handle the basic, everyday toxins that you’re confronted with.
-The problem is when we take unnecessary pharmaceuticals, eat genetically modified and pesticide-ridden foods, and use conventional body products.
-By doing this, you are basically cooking a chemical soup that is running havoc in your body!
+Remember, your body can handle many of the basic, everyday toxins you’re confronted with.
+The problem is when we keep adding to the burden with unnecessary pharmaceuticals, pesticide-ridden foods, chemical-laden body products, synthetic fragrance, poor indoor air, plasticizers, and processed foods.
+By doing this, you are basically cooking a chemical soup that runs havoc in your body!

-The regular sources of toxins you will encounter – household cleaners, off-gassing furniture, insulation, beauty products, etc. – can easily be avoided by making your own or purchasing healthier alternatives.
-An essential oil detox (like I outline at the end of this article) can be especially helpful in reducing these risks.
+The regular sources of toxins you will encounter – household cleaners, off-gassing furniture, insulation, beauty products, etc. – can often be reduced by making your own or purchasing healthier alternatives.
+An essential oil detox can be especially helpful when it replaces conventional products and supports daily antioxidant and stress-reduction routines.
 Heavy metals, on the other hand, are a much bigger issue, being both harder to remove and harder to avoid.

 The list of toxins in our environment today seems almost endless.
 Here are just a few: